 The state with the country’s harshest marijuana laws became the 30th to legalize medical cannabis when Oklahoma voters passed State Question 788 by a 56% on June 26.

 The measure allows licensed patients and/or caregivers (18 years old or older) to grow up to 12 plants and create a commercial market with dispensaries, cultivators, processors and testing labs.
 To apply for the latter licenses, you’ll need to be 25 years old.
 Read the text of SQ 788 here.

-Update: On July 10, the state’s Board of Health added two rules to the law: one bans the smoking of marijuana flower or bud and the other requires each dispensary to have a pharmacist.
-The rules need to be approved by Gov. Mary Fallin.
-It’s likely they’ll be challenged in court, especially the smoking ban.
+Updates: On July 10, the state’s Board of Health added several new rules to the law: one bans the smoking of marijuana flower or bud and another requires each dispensary to have a pharmacist.
+On July 27, after receiving criticism over its “emergency rules,” the health department rescinded the smoking ban and the pharmacist requirement.

 Prior to the election, possession of any amount of flower, hash, concentrates or paraphernalia were misdemeanors punishable by a maximum of one year in jail and a $1,000 fine in Oklahoma, and sale or distribution were felonies, punishable by a maximum penalty of life in prison and a $500,000 fine for flower and $50,000 for concentrates.
 These laws are still in effect for recreational use, possession and sales.
 See NORML’s guide to Oklahoma Laws & Penalties here.